Retinoblastoma in Children

 What are the symptoms of retinoblastoma in a child?

-Symptoms may affect 1 or both eyes.
+Symptoms may affect one or both eyes.
 Symptoms can occur a bit differently in each child.
 They can include:

 - Leukocoria.
 This is an abnormal white reflection from the retina of the eye.
 The dark center part of the eye (pupil) actually looks white.
-This may only be seen during a doctor's exam or in a flash photo.
+This may only be seen during a healthcare provider's exam or in a flash photo.

 - Strabismus (lazy eye).
 This is when the eyes are misaligned.
 The eyes don’t move together or look in the same direction.

-- Pain, redness, or swelling of 1 or both eyes
+- Pain, redness, or swelling of one or both eyes

 - Trouble seeing